amklenk/Professional-Portfolio/README.md

 Each of the requirements was fullfilled:
 * The developer's name, photo, and links to about them, their work, and how to contact them are present.
 * The UI scrolls to the corresponding sections when each nav link is clicked.
-* The first project must have a larger displayed image than the subsequent projects.
+* The first project has a larger displayed image than the subsequent projects.
-* Each project image should have a link to the actual project that is deployed upon clicking.
+* Each project image has a link to the actual project that is deployed upon clicking in a new window.
-* The page must be responsive at the major breakpoints.
+* The page is responsive at the major breakpoints.

 Once the respository was installed locally, the index.html file was filled out with the skeleton and then the content.
 The tags (head, body, section, header, nav, main, article, and footer) were chosen to be as responsive as possible.
 The hero and project images were moved to the CSS style sheet as background images.
 As a result, the project images each have title attributes with descriptions of each image instead of alt attributes.